christos99/gem5_architectural_synthesis_and_power_analysis_suite/README.md

 Number of Commited Instructions = 5028
 Number of ops (including micro ops) committed = 5834

-_The number differs because in the second case we include the micro operations of the system which are not a part of the program_
+> The number differs because in the second case we include the micro operations of the system which are not a part of the simulation
 [**Reference File**](https://github.com/christos99/9432_Christos_Chrysikos/blob/main/Results%20Folder/hello%20Resluts/hello_result_MinorCPU_starter_se_py/stats.txt)

 ### 2.c

 Number of overall L2 Cache (read+write) accesses = 479
-We could also add the values of L2 cpus.inst = 332 and cpus.data = 147 which is the equivalent to 479
+We could also calculate the number of accesses by adding the values of L2 cpus.inst = 332 and cpus.data = 147 which is the equivalent of 479.

 **Info from [config.ini](https://github.com/christos99/9432_Christos_Chrysikos/blob/main/Results%20Folder/hello%20Resluts/hello_result_MinorCPU_starter_se_py/config.ini)**